Manfreds Webseiten

 Atwood's Fourteenth Corollary: No books are lost by lending except those you particularly wanted to keep.

-Austin's Law: Anything tastes better in someone else's home.
+Austin's Laws: 1.
+Anything tastes better in someone else's home.

 Avery's Observation: It does not matter if you fall down as long as you pick something from the floor while you get up.